Religion and capital punishment: Evidence in support of the death penalty

 Historically, The Laws of Manu, or manusmriti, state that the king should be the one to decide on appropriate punishments.
 The king has the right to do whatever needs to be done in order to protect his people.
 He is given the right to punish criminals by placing them in shackles, imprisoning them, or sentencing them to death.
 It was observed in the 5th century that death sentences were related to caste.
 For example, If a Sudra insulted a priest they were sentenced to death but if a priest were to kill a sudra it was the equivalent of killing a dog or a cat and their only punishment would be to pay a fine.
-Other crimes worthy of capital or corporal punishment, according to the Laws of Manu, include when a lower caste man makes love to a woman of the highest caste, a Sudra slandering a Kshatriya, when men and women are stolen from the most noble family, and when a woman is violated without consent.
+Other crimes worthy of capital or corporal punishment, according to the Laws of Manu, include when a lower caste man has sex with a woman of the highest caste, a Sudra slandering a Kshatriya, when men and women are stolen from the most noble family, and when a woman is violated without consent.
 With a history of rulers who favored capital punishment, Ashoka is the only known ruler to openly oppose its use.

 In the 1980s parliament expanded punishment by death to offenses such as terrorism and kidnapping for ransom.
 This decision was supported by the public and a survey conducted in the 1980s solidified this support in finding that teachers, doctors, and lawyers all favored the death penalty.
 Currently, the Indian Penal Code (IPC) recognizes legitimacy of the death penalty in cases of murder, waging war against the government, encouraging suicide, fabricating false evidence, kidnapping, and murder as part of a robbery.
 Today, It is common to find people in support of the death penalty such as Kiran Bedi, Police Advisor to the UN, who says that "the death penalty is necessary in certain cases to do justice to society's anger against the crime."
 An example of recent capital punishment in India includes Mohammad Afzal Guru, who was sentenced to death in 2013 after attacking the Indian Parliament in December 2001.